 Wait until you figure out why some of the leaves are turning brown at the tips and correct that before trimming the green ones.

 Usually, brown tips are a sign of too much water or fertilizer.
 Sunlight can also cause the tips to go brown.

 Once you have corrected the issue, trim the brown ends away in long, slightly concave strokes to keep the ends from looking square.
 Once you have your plant nice and healthy again, you can begin to trim it to shape it.

 If you want to manipulate the growth of the plant more into the shape of a ponytail it is easily done.

-Before you begin, inspect the plant for any bugs or disease.
+Before you begin, inspect the plant for any bugs or diseases.
 You will want to make sure that this gets cleared up before you begin trimming.

 Use sharp trimming shears and trim leaves off the top of the plant.
 This will force the plant to grow downward into the shape of a ponytail.